Prada: 2009 discrimination case

 Prada Female Discrimination Case was the first women's rights lawsuit and movement of luxury fashion industry that appeared in the global media in 2010.
-It was named “David vs. Goliath” by the global NGOs leader.
-The Prada Female Discrimination Case occurred 10 years before the Me Too movement and was started by fashion executive, Rina Bovrisse.
+It was named “a David vs. Goliath struggle” by Suki Chung of Labor Action China.
+The Prada Female Discrimination Case occurred 4 years after the Me Too movement and was started by an American activist, Tarana Burke.